-I thus bring skills and experiences to the academic endeavor that are shaped my career in conflict management.
-In this capacity, I have aided negotiations between the Moro Islamic Liberation Front and the government of the Philippines and advocated on behalf of thousands of civil society organizations towards the OECD.
+I aided negotiations between the Moro Islamic Liberation Front and the government of the Philippines and advocated on behalf of thousands of civil society organizations towards the OECD.
 I recovered the history of nonviolent activism during Lebanon’s civil war and joined a group of groundbreaking peace activists that focused on gender and masculinity as a source and solution to violent conflicts.
-I trained in communication, public speaking, participatory and experiential learning techniques, gender sensitivity, conflict analyses, and programming.
 I have planned and implemented workshops on inter-religious and inter-cultural dialogue, outdoor experiential learning, reflecting on peace practice, and gender and conflict.

-I am both Iraqi and German, have lived in Germany, Spain, Guatemala, England, Syria, Lebanon, the US, Tunisia, and Australia, and if I took one thing from each of these countries, it's recipes: sharing food brings the world together.
+With Iraqi and German heritage, I have lived in Germany, Spain, Guatemala, England, Syria, Lebanon, the US, Tunisia, and Australia, and if I took one thing from each of these countries, it's recipes: sharing food brings the world together.